-- All participants in AgGateway initiatives, meetings and activities must abide at all times by the AgGateway Antitrust Guidelines. - Meetings shall be governed by an agenda prepared in advance and memorialized by minutes prepared promptly after the meeting. - The recommendations of groups are only recommendations individual member companies remain free to make independent decisions regarding those recommendations. - If any participant believes the group is drifting toward impermissible discussion, the topic shall be tabled until the opinion of counsel can be obtained. - For the full Antitrust policy see http://s3.amazonaws.com/aggateway_public/AgGatewayWeb/WorkingGroups/Administrativ eDocuments/AntiTrustGuidelines.pdf
+- All participants in AgGateway initiatives, meetings and activities must abide at all times by the AgGateway Antitrust Guidelines. - Meetings shall be governed by an agenda prepared in advance and memorialized by minutes prepared promptly after the meeting. - The recommendations of groups are only recommendations individual member companies remain free to make independent decisions regarding those recommendations. - If any participant believes the group is drifting toward impermissible discussion, the topic shall be tabled until the opinion of counsel can be obtained. - For the full Antitrust policy see Appendix A of this document, or: http://s3.amazonaws.com/aggateway_public/AgGatewayWeb/WorkingGroups/Administrativ eDocuments/AntiTrustGuidelines.pdf